mikewesthad/cdl-passion-to-purpose/README.md

 npm run start
 ```

-## Deploying a New Version
+## Creating a New Version

-Copy the .sample.env file, rename to .env and fill out the appropriate information.

-Responses are stored by the front-end version number so it is important to keep the version number in sync for substantial changes to the API:
+Responses are stored under the front-end version number that the player was using, so it is important to keep the version number in package.json in sync for substantial changes, like language tweaks or updates to the data structure:

 ```
 npm run release-it [patch, minor, major, or specific versiom]
 ```

-For deploying:
+This will create a new release and tag on GitHub for future reference.

+## Deploying

+Copy the .sample.env file, rename to .env and fill out the appropriate information.
+Then run:

 ```
 npm run deploy